TomasLAbreu/group_messenger/README.md

 ```shell
 $ ./tcpclient_recv <servername> <port>
 ```
+When this is running, a led (led0 - green led in Raspberry Pi) is light up.
+This is done via a device driver, developed in previous classes.

 ## Client - Send message / see received messages
 Send message to server or to see messages that have been send to the client since last time.
+Everytime the user wants to send a message he must use tcpclient_send with the wanted message to be sent.
+If a message is not supplied, the tcpclient_send will just print the messages that weren't yet read.
 ```shell
 $ ./tcpclient_send [msg msg1 ... msgN]
 ```